High inflation: Products that had significant price spikes in April - NewsBreak

 For example, a baby formula shortage across the country has made headlines as several major retailers have rationed how many formula products customers can buy online and in stores.
 Now the price of baby food is up 3 percent from March to April and up 13 percent in the last 12 months, according to data from the U.S. Bureau of Labor and Statistics consumer price index .

-But other services and products have seen notable price increases in the last month as well.Manchin to oppose Democratic bill guaranteeing abortion access
+But other services and products have seen notable price increases in the last month as well.US inflation hit 8.3% last month but slows from 40-year high

 Here are some of the products and services that had significant price spikes in April.